 0x28F3 #clover mobile or mini

-Once your computer has been configured to recognize Clover sandbox devices via ADB, it is possible to use ADB over WiFi as well as USB.
-The steps are the same as a standard Android device, as described here: https://developer.android.com/studio/command-line/adb.html#wireless
+Once you’ve configured your computer to recognize Clover sandbox devices via ADB, it will be possible to use ADB over Wi-Fi as well as USB.
+The steps are the same as for a standard Android device.

 You must disconnect or disable any ethernet network connection on your Sandbox device in order for the device to fallback to Wi-Fi, allowing wireless ADB.